Sunday, June 27, 2010

 08 Switzerland

-A: I might be wrong but I still think nothing else from 2009 sounded as contemporary and charty as this, despite the fact it comes across as rather New Order.
+A: I might be wrong, but I still think nothing else from 2009 sounded as contemporary and charty as this, despite the fact it comes across as rather New Order.
 I suppose, buoyed by Deli’s success the previous year, I foolishly assumed the likes of it would go down well with televoters.
 Harrumph.
-What do they know?
 It’s still fantastique.

 09 Turkey

-A: The few times I’ve heard this since the final I’ve tried very, very hard to see what the juries clearly thought was so good about it to allow it to finish 4th.
-And I still can’t.
-A more workmanlike composition in this bunch would be hard to find.
+A: The few times I’ve heard this since the final I’ve tried very, very hard to see what the juries thought was so good about it that they allowed it to finish 4th.
+And I still can’t: a more workmanlike composition in this bunch would be hard to find.
 If they were voting for it on its international hit appeal alone I might grant them some sanity, but that doesn’t make it a worthy piece of music.

 10 Israel